bearlytools/claw/README.md

 # Claw

-Claw's intention is to provide an easy alternative to Protocol Buffers this is free, performant and easy to use.
+Claw's intention is to provide an easy alternative to Protocol Buffers that is free, performant and easy to use.

 The whys for using it: